Tests

 And then we can define a suite towards the bottom of the file:

-suite Fibonacci {
+test Fibonacci {

-test fibonacci(1) == 1;
+check fibonacci(1) == 1;

-test fibonacci(2) == 1;
+check fibonacci(2) == 1;

-test fibonacci(3) == 2;
+check fibonacci(3) == 2;

 }

-Now, we can run the test suite using storm unit.bs -t unit to see if our implementation works as we expect.
+Now, we can run the test using storm unit.bs -t unit to see if our implementation works as we expect.
 Sadly, this is not the case as Storm produces the following output:

 Running Fibonacci...